sxxxhjjj/666/README.md

     return mob and mob.Name and mob.Name:lower():find("astro", 1, true) ~= nil
 end

+function IsFarmMobAllowedByMode(mob)
+    if FarmTargetMode == "Astro 坚守模式" then
+        return IsAstroMob(mob)
+    end
+    return true
+end

 function GetFarmCandidateMobs(forceRefresh)
     local source = GetCachedLivingMobs(forceRefresh == true)
-    if EnhancedDarkDimensionEnabled then
+    local useJeffreyAvoid = IsFarmJeffreyAvoidActive and IsFarmJeffreyAvoidActive()

+    if FarmTargetMode ~= "Astro 坚守模式" and not useJeffreyAvoid then return source end

     local filtered = {}
-        local range = GetFarmTargetDangerRange()
+    local range = GetFarmTargetDangerRange and GetFarmTargetDangerRange() or (GetFarmJeffreyAvoidRange and GetFarmJeffreyAvoidRange() or DarkDimensionJeffreyAvoidRange)

     for _, mob in ipairs(source) do
+        if IsFarmMobAllowedByMode(mob) then
-            if IsFarmTargetSafeFromJeffrey(mob, forceRefresh == true) then
+            if useJeffreyAvoid and IsMobBlockedByJeffrey(mob, range) then
+                -- 跳过被 Jeffrey 阻挡的怪物
+            else
                 table.insert(filtered, mob)
             end
         end
+    end

     return filtered
-    end
-    return source
 end

 function GetNearestMob()